MicrosoftDocs/cpp-docs/docs/standard-library/pointer-to-binary-function-class.md

 ---
 # pointer_to_binary_function Class

 Converts a binary function pointer into an adaptable binary function.
+Deprecated in C++11, removed in C++17.

 ## Syntax